How do you deal with toxic leadership

 What is a toxic leadership ?

-Toxic leadership is a term used to describe a leadership style that is characterized by abusive, demeaning, or otherwise destructive behavior.
+Toxic leadership refers to unacceptable and harmful behaviors exhibited by a team leader.
+This can include actions that negatively affect the work environment, as well as the productivity and self-esteem of each team member.
+It often leads to a toxic work environment.
 It can be difficult to deal with because it is often difficult to identify when someone is being toxic.
 Toxic leadership can take many forms such as verbal abuse, emotional manipulation, and physical violence.

 When someone in your life makes you feel like they are constantly judging you, telling you what to do, or making your life difficult without any good reason, it can be hard to be around them.
 It can also be hard for people who are in their presence because they might not know how to deal with it.